Some Mai lore

 The kits, and the gap year I never came back from

-By 2017 I got fed up that nobody was teaching this stuff, so I started posting my own tutorials.
-Grew to about 10,000 subscribers and started selling drum kits on the side, and for the first time this was actually making me money.
+By 2017 I was fed up that nobody was teaching any of this, so I started posting my own tutorials, basically the stuff I wish I'd had back when I was digging around online.
+Grew to about 10,000 subscribers and started selling drum kits on the side, and for the first time the drums were actually paying me.
 That same year I got into UCLA, but the kits were selling, so I made my mom a deal: let me take a gap year, and if I can really make money doing this, let me keep going.
 She said yes.
 I never went back.

 Then that summer I went to Hollywood and asked random strangers to freestyle on my beats.